Extreme danger: The unfortunate truth in motorsport

 The stewards also said that restraint should be exercised during restarts.

 Last weekend’s incident in Mugello clearly shows that motorsport is always dangerous, despite the safety measures that are put in place.
 No matter how much safety is improved, there will always be accidents.
 That is the nature of the sport.
-The motor racing world, very recently on the first death anniversary, remembered French Formula 2 driver Anthoine Hubert, whose crash in Belgium left everyone shocked.
+The motor racing world recently remembered French Formula 2 driver Anthoine Hubert on the first anniversary of his death in a 2019 crash in Belgium that left everyone shocked.

 MotoGP has had its share of incidents recently.
 Yamaha factory rider Maverick Vinales had to jump off his bike moving at nearly 230 Kmph in Austria because the brakes had failed.
 The Spaniard’s split-second decision to jump off the bike probably saved his life, considering that the machine was in pieces after it crashed into the air fence and went up in flames.

 Later, Rossi admitted that he just did not see the bike coming at him.
 It was his lucky day but the narrow escape was enough to shake up the nine-time world champion.
 When he went back to the garage after the race was stopped, the expression on his face said it all.
-He was clearly shaken up after the incident that could have cost him his life.
+He was clearly reeling from the incident that could have cost him his life.

 Following the Zarco-Morbidelli incident, the organisers made changes to the track at turn three, where the incident occurred.
-A wall was put up at the hairpin bend so that no bike could come to the track.
+A wall was put up at the hairpin bend so that a bike that has gone off the track does not re-enter the track and cause an accident.

-The stiff competition we are currently seeing in MotoGP is probably the result of the unfortunate (and nasty) crash defending world champion Marc Marquez had in the opening round of the season in Spain, his home race.
+The stiff competition we are currently seeing in the MotoGP is probably the result of the unfortunate (and nasty) crash of defending world champion Marc Marquez in the opening round of the season in Spain, his home race.
 He is still recuperating from the crash at Jerez.